idlirfida/to-the-stars/README.md

 ### Features

--  **As an author**
+-  **Authors**
-    - I want to be able to log in to my account.
+    - Will be able to log in to their accounts.
-    - I want to be able to create a post with text, and optionally pictures/videos/songs.
+    - Will be able to create a post with text, and optionally pictures/videos/songs.
-    - I want to be able to edit or delete my previous posts.
+    - Will be able to edit or delete their previous posts.
-    - I want to be able to delete comments site-wide that are inappropriate, or I don't want displayed.
+    - Will be able to delete comments site-wide that are inappropriate, or they want displayed.
-    - I want to be able to respond to comments site-wide.
+    - Will be able to respond to comments site-wide.

--  **As a logged in user**
+-  **Logged-in Users**
+    - Will be able to consume the content created by the authors.
-    - I want to be able to be able to comment on, or like posts to the site.
+    - Will be able to be able to comment on, or like posts to the site.
-    - I want to be able to log out.
+    - Will be able to log out.

--  **As a visitor**
+-  **Visitors**
-    - I want to be able to peruse the content on the site.
+    - Will be able to peruse the content on the site.
-    - I want to be able to create an account.
+    - Will be able to create an account.

+## Instructions

+### Installation

+1. Clone the repository.
+2. Install Node dependencies for both client and server.
+3. Create your own .env for both server and client based on included .env.sample file.
+4. In command line, navigate to server folder, and run `npm start`.
+5. In command line, navigate to client folder, and run `npm start`.

+### Usage

+- The top menu navigates between the Home Page, and individual Author pages.
+- The sub-navigation menu filters between the post categories for each page.
+- The Authors link in the page footer navigates to the Authors view.
+    - You will need to log in to access this functionality.
+    - There are only two users, with names 'phin' and 'liri' (sans quotes).
+    - Use the password you created in the client-side .env for either user to log in.
+- Once in the Authors page, there are two sub-pages: Create and Revise.
+    - The Create page at present only has the ability to create text posts.
+Different types of posts are in the roadmap.
+    - The Revise page at present only has the ability to pull all posts by the logged in author.
+Edit and Delete functionality is on the roadmap.

 ## Implementation